The Fragments of Aristotle: A Reconstruction of his Lost Works

 Wider Audience

-However, Aristotle also wrote many works for a wider audience, which survive only in "fragments," i.e., citations in later authors, and a number of epitomes.
+Aristotle also wrote many works for a wider audience, which survive only in "fragments," i.e. citations in later authors, and a number of epitomes.
 In fact, what is preserved today is not what Aristotle was famous for throughout most of antiquity or even what he intended to be known for.

-Focus of Modern Research
+Modern Research Focus

 Yet modern research focuses almost exclusively on the esoteric works.
 The result is that the Aristotle one meets in contemporary scholarship is really only the Aristotle of the preserved school writings.